jufrisk/BPGame/README.md

 # BPGame
-An application for a Beer Pong tournament
+An application for a Beer Pong tournament using Python and PyQT5
 - Insert players
 - Randomize and create groups
 - Update results -> group standings update